> Peter Bellamy > Songs > The London Waterman

 The Albion Band’s show The Albion River Hymn: A Celebration of the River Thames was compiled and written in 1978 by Mary Miller and Ashley Hutchings.
 It was recorded in 1981 by Radio Trent, produced by John Shaw, but with different personnel than in the original show, e.g. June Tabor singing instead of Maddy Prior.
 June Tabor’s singing of London Waterman in this Radio Trent recording was included on the bonus fifth CD of the box set Burning Bright: The Ashley Hutchings Story.

 Jon Boden sang The London Waterman as the 3 September 2010 entry of his project A Folk Song a Day.
-He noted in the blog:
+He also sang it in 2024 on his Hudson album with the Remnant Kings, Parlour Ballads.
+He noted in his AFSaD blog:

 This is worth learning in case you find yourself on a midnight punting expedition in need of an appropriate song (as happened to me once).
 Ian Giles [of The Oxford Waits] sings the Dibdin original—I think I prefer this version though which has gone through the folk-process.